Wärtsilä Aquarius EC Ballast Water Management System submitted for USCG Type Approval

 Recent research findings highlight issues with dirty engine room bilges

 Recent analysis of the Shipowners Club’s Condition Survey Programme has highlighted that approximately 25% of the vessels surveyed showed evidence of contaminated engine room bilges.
-As such, Shipowners Club seeks to raise awareness of the potential fire hazards associated with oily engine room bilges and the checks and steps that a ship’s crew and/or surveyor should undertake.
+As such, Shipowners Club seeks to raise awareness of the potential fire hazards associated with oily engine rooms and the checks and steps that a ship’s crew and/or surveyor should undertake.

 Whilst an oily bilge may not be the immediate source of a fire, any fire that arises in an engine room or machinery space has the potential to escalate and spread rapidly.
 The presence of oil accumulated in bilges or drip trays act as additional fuel to sustain burning and increase the likelihood of the fire reaching further areas.